thoncoin/join-the-community/README.md

 ```
 # THE METHODS (How do you get it?):
 ```
--illustrated how we would get the job done
+Illustrated how we would get the job done
 -by outlining the actions and the steps that everyone needed to take. i.e:
 1. Build the Thon Community